david-slimp/AlienInvaders/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+---

+## 💡 Credits

+Created by **rock808** using:

+- HTML5 Canvas
+- Vanilla JavaScript
+- Web Audio API

+---

+> 🛸 Ready to defend Earth?
+Fire up your browser and blast away some aliens!